perseid2023/steam-deck-tweak/README.md

-do not use this tweak! it will make your steam deck slow and crash often !
+do not use this tweak ! it will make your steam deck slow and crash often !

 - change zram-size to `zram-size = ram`
 - add an 8GB disk swapfile as backup